JuliaMolSim/Molly.jl/docs/src/docs.md

 We can use the logger to plot the fraction of people susceptible (blue), infected (orange) and recovered (green) over the course of the simulation:
 ![Fraction SIR](images/fraction_sir.png)

+## Units

+Molly is fairly opinionated about using [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) units as shown above: you don't have to use them, but it is better if you do.
+Whilst you occasionally may run into friction with dimension mismatches, using units has the major advantages of catching whole classes of errors and letting you physically interpret the numbers in your system.
+The performance overhead of using units is minimal.

+All your interaction types need to return the same units of force and energy or the simulation will not run.
+By default these are `kJ * mol^-1 * nm^-1` for force and `kJ * mol^-1` for energy, but this can be changed using the `force_unit` and `energy_unit` arguments to [`Simulation`](@ref).

 ## Forces